The Center for Balance and Mobility

 Did you know?

-●1 of 3 adults 65 and older fall each year.
+● 1 of 3 adults aged 65 and older suffer a fall each year.

-●65% of those over 65 years old report balance problems.
+● 65% of people over 65 years old report balance problems.

-●More than 11 million physician visits annually involve a complaint of balance.
+● More than 11 million physician visits each year involve a complaint of balance.

 Computerized Dynamic Posturography is recognized as the most effective assessment tool for dizziness and balance disorders.It is the only comprehensive way to functionally evaluate all your balance systems, and it is covered by most insurance carriers, including Medicare.